Opinion Polarization by Learning from Social Feedback: Mathematical Characterizations

 It is immediately clear that as soon as the size of the communities linked to $A$ and $B$ respectively exceeds one, the Nash equilibrium of the game is given by $(o_A^* = -1 , o_B^* = 1)$ such that both agents maintain the opinion of their respective group.
 This shows that different opinion clusters are a stable outcome of the opinion formation process on clustered interaction networks such as those considered in the previous section.

-Let us briefly consider the relation between the above payoff matrix and the dynamics (\ref{eq:QUpdate}) of our model.
+In order to show that the game shown in the game matrix above can provide a valid approximation for the proposed social feedback model, let us briefly consider the relation between the above payoff matrix and the dynamics (\ref{eq:QUpdate}) of our model.
 Therefore, assume that agent B forms a community with just two other agents ($k_B = 2$) and agent A is part of a bigger community with ten others ($k_A = 10$) and that A's community is in favor of $-1$ and B's community supports $1$.
-Consequently, the theoretical payoffs for A are $\pi_A(1) = -9/11$ and $\pi_A(-11) = 9/11$ and for B $\pi_B(1) = 1/3$ and $\pi_B(-11) = -1/3$.
-Fig. \ref{fig:GateKeeping_10_2} shows the evolution of the four values $Q_i(o_i)$ along with the payoffs as specified above (l.h.s.) and the resulting differences $\Delta Q_i$ and $\Delta \pi_i$.
+Consequently, the theoretical payoffs for A are $\pi_A(1) = -9/11$ and $\pi_A(-1) = 9/11$ and for B $\pi_B(1) = 1/3$ and $\pi_B(-1) = -1/3$.
+Fig. \ref{fig:GateKeeping_10_2} shows the evolution of the four values $Q_i(o_i)$ along with the payoffs as specified above (l.h.s.) and the resulting differences $\Delta Q_i$ and $\Delta \pi_i$ (r.h.s.).
 The agents A and B are initialized such that they strongly disagree with their respective group.
 However, both quickly approach the game payoff values such that, in effect, they learn to play the associated opinion game.